| Home | Back to Goldfish |

 The jikin, also known as the peacock-tail, has a divided tail which is splayed outwards.
 It is one of the most difficult varieties to breed to the standard.
 This fish was developed in Japan from the wakin.

 The body is slightly shorter than that of the common goldfish, with a varying anterior dorsal contour (some fish having a slightly concave contour, others having the normal body contour of the common goldfish).
-The body colour is silver-white only, with red lips; although red is tolerated on the gill covers and on the underside (not visible when seen above, which is how the fish are judged in Japan), red colouration anywhere else is a fault.
+The body colour is silver-white only, with red lips; although red is tolerated on the gill covers and on the underside (not visible when seen from above, which is how the fish are judged in Japan), red colouration anywhere else is a fault.

 The finnage is similar to that of the common goldfish and the wakin, apart from the tail which is completely divided and splayed outwards (hence the name peacock tail); the anal fin is also divided.
 All the fins are red; any lack of red colouration in the fins is a fault.